Xovee/ccgl/datasets/README.md

 # Datasets

-The input of CGC model is a `.txt` file, each line of the file represents a cascade:
+The input of CCGL model is a `.txt` file, each line of the file represents a cascade:

 ```
 cascade_id \t adoption_id \t adoption_time \t num_adoptions \t [a list of adoptions seperated by "space"] \n